 - Red skin surrounding the surgical spot, which is common and does not necessarily indicate the presence of an infection

-- Numbness, which may last for months — if feeling doesn’t return after several months, there is a chance that it will be permanent
+- Numbness, which may last for months — if the feeling doesn’t return after several months, there is a chance that it will be permanent.

-If you’re in poor health or can’t tolerate procedures that rely on local anesthesia, the Mohs micrographic surgery may not be right for you.
-Other treatment options include:
+If you’re in poor health or can’t tolerate procedures that rely on local anesthesia, the MMS may not be right for you.

 - Excision.
 This technique is common for basal cell carcinoma.
 Your dermatologist cuts out the offending tissue and a small margin of skin surrounding the tumor.

 - Radiation.
-This is a more drastic option, but effective, especially if you can’t tolerate local anesthesia or if the tumor is located in a hard-to-reach area such the edge of your ear or on your eyelid.
+This is a more drastic option but effective, especially if you can’t tolerate local anesthesia or if the tumor is located in a hard-to-reach area such as the edge of your ear or on your eyelid.

 - Cryosurgery.
 This technique involves freezing the tumor.
 It’s best for small cancerous growths.
 Cryosurgery can take a month or more to be completed.

 - Topical medication.
 This technique is often reserved for superficial tumors.
 You usually perform this at home by applying a medicated cream to the growth every night until it disappears.